 The FBI never talked to the partner, even though he's publicly associated with the Awans and would be an obvious witness in any espionage case, correct, or investigation.

-And, you know, now the question is what did these members of Congress know when did they know it?
+And, you know, now the question is, what did these members of Congress know?

 Correct.

-And you know, remember they you played the audio clip after the cops banned these guys from the network, Wasserman Schultz still left him on the network.
+After the cops banned these guys from the network, Wasserman Schultz still left him on the network.

-The Democrats were protecting this guy, they were negligent, and I think the Democrats put their own political reputation over national security.
+And I think the Democrats put their own political reputation over national security.

-I think Democrats may have almost willfully exposed us to a potential spy or the at least, yeah, the potential for a spy, um, because of this uh it's all about the Russian narrative for them.
+I think Democrats may have almost willfully exposed us to a potential spy, or at least, yeah, the potential for a spy because of this.

-They would rather actually leave a spy on the network than to have the media start writing stories about how it was these on vetted Muslims that they brought into Congress that were the real threats.
+They would rather actually leave a spy on the network than to have the media start writing stories about how it was these on-vetted Muslims that they brought into Congress that were the real threats.

-He still had a backdoor in the network through Andre Carson, who's one of two Muslims in the Congress, but more importantly, he is on the intelligence committee.
+And also after the police finally did ban him from the network over Democrats' protests, he still had a backdoor in the network through Andre Carson, who's one of two Muslims in the Congress, but more importantly, he is on the intelligence committee.

 And so what they did is they blocked off Imram's email address, but he had a secret email address linked to Andre Carson's office, and it was 123 at mail.house.gov.